afonsobspinto/Master-Informatics-and-Computer-Engineering/README.md

 #### [Game Tests]

-* Construct Slime
+* Construct Slime - Verifies if constructs a slime properly
-* Construct Ball
+* Construct Ball - Verifies if constructs a ball properly
-* Construct Goal
+* Construct Goal - Verifies if constructs a goal properly
-* Score
+* Score - Verifies if a slime scores into an oponent's goal
-* End Game
+* End Game - Verifies if the game ends
-* Catch Powers
+* Catch Powers - Verifies if the slime catches a power

 #### [Physics Tests]

-* Move Slime
+* Move Slime - Verifies if the slime moves correctly
-* Contact between Slime and Ball
+* Contact between Slime and Ball - Verifies if the slime makes contact with the ball
-* Contact between Slime and Goal
+* Contact between Slime and Goal - Verifies if the slime makes contact with the goal
-* Contact between Ball and Goal
+* Contact between Ball and Goal - Verifies if the ball makes contact with the goal

 #### [AI Tests]

-* Slime Movement
+* Slime Movement - Verifies if the AI slime moves correctly
-* Slime Strategies
+* Slime Strategies - Verifies if the AI slime makes apropriate strategies

 #### [Networking Tests]

-* Connection between Devices
+* Connection between Devices - Verifies if connects with other devices

 ## Authors